System Design Space

 Reinforcement learning with Q-learning

-Q-function, reward, action choice, and practical framing through MDP-style tasks.
+Q-function, reward, action choice, and the framing of problems through Markov decision processes.

 Related chapter